 Pinterest is a place for inspiration and aspiration.

-Pinterest is also a place built for action – Pins are made to direct people off the platform and TO your website.
-So, if you can tap into the aspirations of your followers, you’ll see that reflected in growing traffic.
+Pinterest is also a place built for action – Pins are made to direct people off the platform to your website.
+So, if you can tap into your followers’ aspirations, you’ll see that reflected in growing traffic.

 If you’re wondering how to support aspiration and inspiration in your Pin design and description, think about encouraging and empowering your followers.